On this page

 If you wish to add more security to your account, you can use a single use security code to sign into myGov instead of answering your secret questions.

-With this option, you receive a myGov security code via a SMS to your mobile phone each time you attempt to sign into your account.
+With this option, you receive a myGov security code via SMS to your mobile phone each time you attempt to sign into your account.

 To use myGov security codes, sign in to your myGov account and turn on this option in the Account settings.
 Find more tips about protecting your security on the myGov security page.